Gatecoin-GATE/Gatecoin/README.md

 What is Gatecoin ?
 ----------------------

-Gatecoin is a coin based on Blake-256 POW algorithm, including VRX ( difficulty changes for every block ), 51% attacks and time warp attacks.
+Gatecoin is a coin based on Blake-256 POW algorithm, including VRX ( difficulty changes for every block, 51% attacks and time warp attacks ).
 For full details, please visit our website at https://gatecoin-gate.github.io .
 Compiled binary releases are available on Github.

 Website : https://gatecoin-gate.github.io
 Pool : http://104.238.134.74/
 Block Explorer : NO YET :(
 Discord Channel : https://discord.gg/JJcytZr

 # Characteristics